 Last Chapter: A Late Life Festival

-Last Chapter is a two-day cultural festival running Friday 19th June and Saturday 20th June 2020 at the Bergen Museum of Natural History and its botanical garden.
+Last Chapter is a two-day cultural festival running Friday 19th June, at the Faculty of Fine Art, Music and Design (Møllendalsveien 61, Bergen), and Saturday 20th June 2020, at the Bergen Museum of Natural History and its botanical garden.

 Last Chapter: A Late Life Festival

-Last chapter is a celebration of later life which aims to challenge stereotypical perceptions of old age and contribute to a less age-segregated society.
+Last Chapter is a two-day cultural festival running Friday 19th June, at the Faculty of Fine Art, Music and Design, and Saturday 20th June 2020, at the Bergen Museum of Natural History and its botanical garden.
+The festival is a celebration of later life which aims to challenge stereotypical perceptions of old age and contribute to a less age-segregated society.
 The festival brings together a unique blend of Norwegian and international art, culture and heritage offering an exciting range of events, presentations, debates and encounters with artists, writers, researchers, health care professionals and policy makers.
 Admission is free and open to the public.